Internet-Draft SPICE SD-CWT February 2025

 6. SD-CWT definition

 SD-CWT is modeled after SD-JWT, with adjustments to align with conventions in CBOR and COSE.
-An SD-CWT MUST include the protected header parameter typ [RFC9596] with the value "application/sd-cwt" in the SD-CWT.
+An SD-CWT MUST include the protected header parameter typ [RFC9596] with either a text value "application/sd-cwt" or an uint value of "C-F-TBD" in the SD-CWT.

 Any party with a Salted Disclosed Claim can generate its hash, find that hash in the CWT payload, and unblind the content.
 However a Verifier with the hash cannot reconstruct the corresponding blinded claim without disclosure of the Salted Disclosed Claim.